REWRITE™

 What actually changes.

 This isn't a programme that turns you into a calmer, more patient version of yourself.
+Although that will probably happen in part.
 It's not about fixing your reactions — it's about understanding where they're coming from.
+So you have them less often and you’re able to spot the warning signs earlier.

 Here's what women who've done this work actually report: